Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

     * Ansible script files are under `./ansible` folder and it is version controlled in a repo represented by `aws_ec2_repo`.
     * Credentials to connect to AWS are in `aws_ec2_creds`.
 This resource has `switch: off` flag which means any changes to it will not trigger this job automatically
     * PEM key that can be used to SSH into the EC2 machine is in `aws_ec2_pem`.
 This input creates an ENV var called `$AWS_EC2_PEM_KEYPATH` which has path to the key file on the machine on which the job executes.
 We use this in `ansible.cfg`.
-    * EC2 provisioning scripts require two variables, `security_group_id` & `public_subnet_id`.
-These can be hardcoded, or they can be obtained from a `params` resource `aws_vpc_info`, which is updated by a job which provisions the VPC.
-To see how you can create a job to provision the VPC and output this information, read our tutorial on [Provisioning AWS VPC using Ansible](/provision/tutorial/provision-aws-vpc-ansible)
+    * The EC2 provisioning job outputs the instance information to a resource `aws_ec2_info`.
+This job will take that resource as an IN to determine which instance(s) to terminate.

 * The `TASK` section contains the actual code that is executed when the job runs.
 We have just one task named `term_ec2` which does the following:
     *  `script` section has a list of commands that are executed sequentially.